 What is all about metadata?
 What is the common vocabulary for labels, tags and categorization?
 What should I write E-commerce or commerce or e-commerce?
 How does the tech work to support this kind of thing?
 In case you have some rules laid down, then it is your duty to police them.

 What has to be done before publication?
 Or sign off?
 What are the boxes which need to be ticked?

 Is there a sign off process?
 Who has the final word?
 Is there a real need to run everything beyond the PR agency?
 Who gets the publishing rights?
 Who has the permission to edit?

-Assets, tech and tools are very vital and has to be used, referenced and updated during the production phase.
-These stuffs must be placed between the three key areas and the goals.
+Assets, tech, and tools are very vital and has to be used, referenced and updated during the production phase.
+These stuff must be placed between the three key areas and the goals.

 They are like brand guidelines which should cover all the aspects you need to know before publishing event the smallest status update.
 Authors must have a knowledge of your brand in details before they represent it, Go the point.

 Indicates about how the tech team can help enhance efficiency and performance.
 For instance, if you are blogging what are your CMS needs?
-What way the editing interface be enhanced?
-What way bugs can be reported?
+What may be the editing interface enhanced?
+What way can bugs be reported?